 HIV Treatment Regimens

-Although there is no cure for HIV at this time, there are medications used to treat and suppress the virus.
-Eventually, a person’s viral load can become “undetectable” meaning that the amount of HIV in the blood is so low, that the virus is not detected when tested.
-Controlling viral load is essential for those with HIV to lead a longer life with fewer HIV-related complications.
+Though there is no cure for HIV at this time, there are medications used to treat and suppress the virus.
+Eventually, a person’s viral load can become "undetectable."
+This means that the amount of HIV in the blood is so low that the virus is not detected when tested.
+Controlling viral load is essential for those with HIV to lead a longer life with fewer HIV-related complications.1-3

-Recent research has suggested that those who achieve and maintain an undetectable viral load have virtually no risk of transmitting the virus to an HIV-negative partner.
-This idea has been referred to as “undetectable = untransmittable” or “U=U”.
-Therefore, the risk of HIV transmission to an HIV-negative partner can be reduced when an HIV-positive partner is on ART and taking their medications as prescribed.1-3
+Research suggests that people who achieve and maintain an undetectable viral load have virtually no risk of transmitting the virus to an HIV-negative partner.
+This idea has been referred to as "undetectable = untransmittable" or "U=U." Therefore, the risk of HIV transmission to an HIV-negative partner can be reduced when an HIV-positive partner is on ART and taking their medications as prescribed.1-31-3

 HIV treatment regimens

-Treatment with multiple HIV medications from a variety of different drug classes has been shown to be the most effective in helping an individual achieve viral suppression.
-Using multiple medications or classes of medications to treat HIV is referred to as antiretroviral therapy (ART) or combination antiretroviral therapy (cART).
+Treatment with multiple HIV medications from a variety of different drug classes is the most effective way for people with HIV to achieve an undetectable viral load.
+Using multiple medicines or types of medicines to treat HIV is referred to as antiretroviral therapy (ART) or combination antiretroviral therapy (cART).1,4,5

-In the past, HIV treatment options were available only as monotherapies, or medications that contained one active ingredient.
-Today, combination therapies are available that combine multiple medications, usually from different drug classes, in one tablet.
-This helps make taking and adhering to HIV treatment simpler, which is especially important in preventing HIV from mutating and developing resistance against a medication.1,4,5
+In the past, HIV treatment options were available only as medicines that contained 1 active ingredient (monotherapy).
+Today, combination therapies that combine multiple drugs, usually from different drug classes, are available in 1 tablet.
+This helps make taking and sticking to to HIV treatment simpler.
+This is especially important in preventing HIV from mutating and developing resistance against a medication.1,4,5

 HIV drug classes